PiwikPRO/actions/README.md

 - `S3_PATH`
 - `ALLURE_REPORT_URL`

-These are required to properly upload and display results in Allure.
+These are required to properly upload and display results in Allure and folder with results should be keep in artifacts/allure.

 After the run tests step:
 ```